dylan-chong/engr201-assignments/Final Report.md

 #### - The Quick Spread Of Fake News

 Fake news spreads extremely quickly.
-A fake article posted on Twitter in November last year spread to several thousand people in just 5 hours [@nytimesReddit].
+Within 5 hours, several thousand people interacted with a fake article posted on Twitter in November last year [@nytimesReddit].
+It is likely many more people saw the article.

 The fact checking process currently takes multiple weeks [@facebookAddRightWing].
-Given that fake news can spread in a fraction of this time, censorship cannot prevent the spread.
-Given that fake articles cannot be thoroughly identified quickly enough, censorship may not be reasonably effective.
+Given that fake news can spread in a fraction of this time, censorship will not work - the article will have already spread to (at least) several thousand people by the time it can be censored.

 #### - Abundance of Fake News